chayongchaya/hellesidence/README.md

 | Database not seeding | Run `docker compose down -v` to wipe the volume, then `docker compose up --build` again |
 | API connection error from client | Check that `CORS_ORIGIN` in the server environment matches your client URL |
 | `pg_isready` fails on startup | The server waits for a health check on the database — wait a few seconds and retry |

+## Submission

+This project is submitted as part of CPE241 — Database Systems Semester 2/2025 · King Mongkut's University of Technology Thonburi (KMUTT)